dchou1618/MAWILab-Feature-Selection/README.md

   - From running wireshark for packet capture in real-time, one can run `sudo nmap -sX [routerIP]` to test how a local router may respond to an xmas tree scan. -sX is the tag indicating xmas that will flip on the flags urg, fin and push.

+Looking ahead, there can be more work done to improve the accuracy of predictions with the random forest model fit to the data.
+Because there is much more normal data, one can either do oversampling of minority classes or undersampling of majority classes.